Abdirashid Shermarke: Assassination

 In 1968, Sharmarke narrowly escaped an assassination attempt.
 A grenade exploded near the car that was transporting him back from the airport, but failed to kill him.

-On 15 October 1969, while paying an official visit to the northern town of Las Anod, Sharmarke was shot dead by one of his own bodyguards.
-On duty outside the guest-house where the president was staying, the officer fired an automatic rifle at close range, instantly killing Sharmarke.
+On 15 October 1969, while paying an official visit to the northern town of Las Anod, Sharmarke was gunned down by one of his own bodyguards.
+On duty outside the guest house where the president was staying, the officer fired an automatic rifle in close range at Sharmarke, killing him instantly.
 Observers suggested that the assassination was inspired by personal rather than political motives.
 Sharmarke's assassination was quickly followed by a military coup d'état on 21 October 1969 (the day after his funeral), in which the Somali Army seized power without encountering armed opposition; essentially a bloodless takeover.
 The putsch was spearheaded by Major General Mohamed Siad Barre, who at the time commanded the army.